arapulido/arapulido.github.io/blog/_posts/2024-08-19-keda-cluster-agent.markdown

 In February 2022 [we introduced the availability of the Datadog KEDA scaler](https://arapulido.github.io/blog/2022/02/02/intro-datadog-keda-scaler/), allowing KEDA users to use Datadog metrics to drive their autoscaling events.
 This has been working well over the past two years, but it has a main issue, particularly when scaling the number of `ScaledObjects` that use the Datadog scaler.
 As the scaler uses the Datadog API to get metrics values, users may reach API rate limits as they scale their KEDA Datadog scaler usage.

-For this reason, I decided to contribute again to the KEDA Datadog scaler to be able to use the Datadog Cluster Agent as proxy to gather the metrics, instead of poking the API directly.
+For this reason, I decided to contribute again to the KEDA Datadog scaler for it to be able to use the Datadog Cluster Agent as proxy to gather the metrics, instead of polling the API directly.
 One of the benefits of this approach is that the Cluster Agent is able to batch the metrics requests to the API, reducing the risk of reaching API rate limits.

 This post will be a step by step guide on how to set up both KEDA and the Datadog Cluster Agent to enable metrics gathering using the Cluster Agent as proxy.
-In this guide will be using the Datadog Operator to deploy the Datadog Agent and Cluster Agent, but you can also use the Datadog Helm chart following [the KEDA Datadog scaler documentation](https://keda.sh/docs/2.15/scalers/datadog/#using-the-datadog-cluster-agent-experimental)
+In this guide we will be using the Datadog Operator to deploy the Datadog Agent and Cluster Agent, but you can also use the Datadog Helm chart following [the KEDA Datadog scaler documentation](https://keda.sh/docs/2.15/scalers/datadog/#using-the-datadog-cluster-agent-experimental)

 ## Deploying Datadog

-We will start with a clean simple 1 node Kubernetes cluster.
+We start with a clean simple 1 node Kubernetes cluster.

-1. First, we deploy the Datadog Operator.
-To use the Cluster Agent as proxy for KEDA, at least version `1.8.0` of the Datadog Operator is needed:
+First, we deploy the Datadog Operator using Helm To use the Cluster Agent as proxy for KEDA, at least version `1.8.0` of the Datadog Operator is needed:

 ```
 kubectl create ns datadog